 The two best performances definitely come from Preston, as well as Dan O’Herlihy as the lizardly navigator Grig.
 Completely unrecognizable under heavy makeup, O’Herlihy lends a dignified, yet slightly zany air to the scaly-skinned spaceship pilot.
 A character actor with a long resume, he somehow manages to deliver a complete performance with his face fully obscured except for his eyes.
 Preston is wonderfully charming as the roguish Centauri, and later Preston would confirm that he based the character on “Professor” Harold Hill, the role he famously played in The Music Man, first in the smash Broadway play in 1957, and then reprising the role in the 1962 movie version.
 The role is so iconic, and Preston hewing so close to it here, that you almost expect him to break out in song any minute: “You got trouble right here in Trailer City/ With a capital T/ And that rhymes with P/ And that stands for PONG!”.
 Matthew Broderick, a name we can find in another video game movie here at TDE, takes on the Harold Hill role in a Disney TV-movie version in 2003, produced as a 3-hour episode of The Wonderful World of Disney.

 Production of the film begins in 1982.
 The photo-real CGI in the film is produced by Digital Productions, founded by John Whitney, Jr. and Gary Demos, after departing from effects house Triple-I soon before production starts on Tron.
 Their CGI work can also be seen creating the turbulent atmosphere of Jupiter in Peter Hyams’ 2010: The Year We Make Contact, a 1984 sequel to Stanley Kubrick’s monumental 2001: A Space Odyssey.
-Digital Productions also created the multiplying monoliths that eventually devour Jupiter in 2010.
+Digital Productions also create the multiplying monoliths that eventually devour Jupiter in 2010.